 What brightens the holiday season better than candlelight?
 This beautiful wreath from Instagram crafter Emelie at @LakeOdinGardenAndCrafts brings a traditional Swedish feel to the holiday season.
 Using floral wire, wrap evergreen boughs and eucalyptus sprigs, one by one, around a plain wire wreath frame.
 Attach the candle by wrapping floral wire around the base.
 A battery-powered candle makes it safe for use and means you can come home to Christmas decor that’s as warm as these holiday quotes.

 Baubles and bow mini Christmas wreath

-For this adorable wreath, you’ll need a smaller base—think eight to ten inches—and carefully selected decorations.
+For this adorable wreath, you’ll need a smaller base—think eight to 10 inches—and carefully selected decorations.
 We like the contrast in colors and textures on this wreath: The dried orange clustered with golden baubles; the frosted sycamore balls paired with glittery silver.
-Top your wee wreath with a silky ribbon in a neutral color, and you’ve got a perfectly sized decoration with oversize impact.
+Top your wee wreath with a silky ribbon in a neutral color, and you’ve got a perfectly sized decoration with oversized impact.

 Glitter and gleam Christmas wreath

 This is one of the most charming Christmas wreath ideas, with dried ferns, metallic painted fir cones, crystals, glittery ornaments and an exposed grapevine wreath base.
 While this wreath does feature some seasonal evergreen sprigs, the overall look is much more fairy forest than winter wonderland.
 Leave the twiggy top part of the wreath exposed to emphasize the cornucopia of glittery goodness.
 This fairy forest look would make a fun Christmas party theme.